 Let’s dig a little bit deeper into each one.

 By transparency, we mean that everyone in the agile team should have a clear understanding of the Scrum goals and their individual roles and responsibilities.
-How do you know that you are practising a high level of transparency in your team?
+How do you know that you are practicing a high level of transparency in your team?

 - First of all, an agile team should have a common language particularly when it comes to the processes involved.
-Everyone, from the Scrum Master to the Product Owner, team members, and stakeholders know what they are dealing with and what needs to be done in order to achieve their goal.
+Everyone, from the Scrum Master to the Product Owner, team members, and stakeholders knows what they are dealing with and what needs to be done in order to achieve their goal.